Skip to content

 06 · FIRST REFERENCE

-Taiwan will not own this standard.
-Taiwan will be the first to adopt it — like the first bank to deploy Linux, or the first government to adopt OpenSSL.
+No country will own this standard; the first adopter simply deploys it first — like the first bank to run Linux, or the first government to adopt OpenSSL.
+These are the conditions that make a democracy a strong candidate to be the first reference deployment.

 CONDITION 01